 Vaping odor becomes a problem when you have a vape room in your home.
 Eventually, the vapor from vaping sticks to walls and can give off a sweet scent coming from the flavored e-juice.
 To eliminate vaping smell before it becomes a problem it's a good idea to use an air purifier.

 PCO air purifiers and activated carbon will work best for vaping smells.
 However activated carbon air purifiers with HEPA air filters won't do well as the vapor gets them wet and makes them useless.
-The best alternative here are air purifiers specifically made for vaping like the Cloud Crusher by Get The Smoke Out or the or the Smoke Master C12 Electronic Smoke Eater.
+The best alternative here are air purifiers specifically made for vaping like the Cloud Crusher by Get The Smoke Out or the Smoke Master C12 Electronic Smoke Eater.

 15. Sofa and Fabric Upholstery Odor